jlperona-teaching/ecs154a-ssii18/syllabus/syllabus.rst

 Both the TA and I will be on Piazza to answer questions.

 It's best to ask your questions on Piazza.
-That way, all of your classmates can see the answer instead of emailing the TAs or me.
+That way, all of your classmates can see the answer instead of emailing the TA or me.
 Additionally, you may get a faster response from one of your classmates.

 Through asking and answering questions on Piazza, you improve your understanding of the material, and improve other students' understanding as well.